jtcimba/ahead/README.md

-Using Plaid to calculate investment growth of securities account based on current holding and contributions
+Using Plaid to calculate investment growth of securities account based on current holdings and contributions